simonwep/presentr/README.md

     // Query selector for each fragment of the presentaion.
     fragments: '.frag',

+    // Class for slides behind the current one
+    previousSlideClass: 'active-slide',

-    // Class which will be added to the current and previous slides.
+    // Class for slides after the current one
-    activeSlideClass: 'active',
+    nextSlideClass: 'next-slide',

     // Class which will be added only to the current slide.
     currentSlideClass: 'current-slide',

     // Same functionality, but for fragments.
-    activeFragmentClass: 'active',
+    activeFragmentClass: 'active-frag',
     currentFragmentClass: 'current-frag',

     /**